kok202/ApolloGAN/README.md

 6) GAN model image : [img_ganModel](https://towardsdatascience.com/understanding-generative-adversarial-networks-4dafc963f2ef) (2018.11.01)
 7) DCGAN Architecture image : [img_dcganModel](https://arxiv.org/abs/1607.07539)

 ## Special thanks to
 Beck sun woo for translation.

+## Commentary
+I also tried combination FFT and VAE but it was not work.
+If I can afford time, I will register research documents about it.